 Here are a few things to list –

 - Graphics, Images, Videos

 Whether you have digital or physical products, you can sell them quickly.
 You just need a WordPress site where you have to install the WooCommerce Plugin and set it up, as I will show you in the next section.

-12 Steps to Set up a WooCommerce Store
+Step-by-Step Tutorial to Create a WooCommerce Store

 This section will show you the simplest way to build an eCommerce store with WooCommerce.